gov-cy/staging-govcy-design-system-docs/src/styles/grid.md

 {.govcy-table}

-Using our [developers assets](../../getting-started/developer-assets), the layout adjusts to suit the screen size and orientation for a given breakpoint range automatically.
+Using our [developers assets](../../getting-started/developer-assets) and the coded examples, the layout adjusts to suit the screen size and orientation for a given breakpoint range automatically.

 The default maximum width is `1200px` and changes accordingly to the active breakpoint.